 The terrain and vegetation are characterized by open plains dotted with hills and rocky outcrops.
 Scattered across the plains are numerous.
 Mokala is in the transition zone between the Kalahari and the Karoo biomes creating unique terrain not found elsewhere.

 You can book a guided game drive or traverse the park in a self-drive vehicle in search of the rare and more common animals found here.
-The Riet River offers fly fishing opportunities, and two 4X4 trails offer the adventurous a great off-road experience.
+The Riet River offers fly-fishing opportunities, and two 4X4 trails offer the adventurous a great off-road experience.
 Several picnic spots are ideal places to relax and enjoy the environment.